lovewired/lovewired/README.md

 hi we just like sitting and observing and getting our play time up for shits and giggles . generally dni if we don't know you + we don't share interests ; unless ur a sys / sourcemate , we'd probably be fine with interacting but we're socially awkward + anxious .

-we're usually off tab doing something else .. or afk on our switch or smth .. whisper if u want us to see your message 4 sure ( if we have you friended dw we always check our personal chatlog , mainly 4 randos ! )
+we're usually off tab doing something else .. or afk on our switch or smth .. whisper if u want us to see your message 4 sure ( if we have you friended dw we always check our personal chatlog , mainly 4 randos ! but we will check tab sooner if we see a whisper notification )

 don't cuddle or hide unless c+h in name ; friends are okay 2 c+h regardless :3 we're going to ignore you if you have looking for rp on and we don't know you ; personal comfort , we don't rp & it makes us uncomfortable .